malramsay64/phd-thesis/04_Machine_Learning/introduction.md

-Unsupervised algorithms in machine learning, also known as clustering algorithms, take a dataset and are divide it into clusters, where values within each cluster are more closely related to each other that values in different clusters. [@Russell2016] Rather than being able to identify liquid or crystal structure like supervised learning, unsupervised learning can identify there are two distinct types of structure present and the structures which belong to each.
+Unsupervised algorithms in machine learning, also known as clustering algorithms, take a dataset and divide it into clusters, where values within each cluster are more closely related to each other that values in different clusters. [@Russell2016] Unsupervised learning is a tool for identifying pieces of data which should be grouped together, and how many groups are present in a dataset, the labelling of each group requires human expertise.
-The term clustering will be used over unsupervised learning throughout the rest of this thesis.
+Unsupervised learning is also known as clustering, with the term clustering used throughout the rest of this thesis.

-Within the field of Chemistry, clustering has been used to help understand energy landscapes [@Wales2018;@Ballard2016;@Ballard2017] grouping together similar configurations within a molecular dynamics simulation, providing a method of understanding how the simulation state moves between the available configurations.
-Other uses within Molecular Dynamics is finding the different local structures present within a simulation.
+Within the field of Chemistry, clustering has been used within Molecular Dynamics to find the different local structures present within a simulation.
 @Spellings2018 use clustering to identify a range of complex crystal structures.
 The results from the machine learning matched those from